Pal Tiya

 Picture

-SCRATCH COATS
+THE CONVENIENCE OF SCRATCH COATS

 The beauty of working with Pal Tiya Premium is that you can be working on several sculptures at once.
 As long as you have covered your armature in a scratch coat and start to cure it using the methods on our curing page then you can come back at any time in the future, mix up a fresh batch, lightly mist the scratch coat and then start sculpting.
 The fresh batch will laminate perfectly to the scratch coated surface.